BCom Money and Finance in India Notes Study Material

 M3 = M1 + Time deposits with Banks

 The M3 concept of money is still less liquid as compared to M2 and M1.
 The inclusion of time deposits in this concept makes it so.
-The time deposits are less liquid than even the post office savings banks deposits.
-In recent year M3 has become a popular measure of money supply.
+The time deposits are less liquid than even the post office savings bank deposits.
+In recent years M3 has become a popular measure of the money supply.

 (iv) M4 Concept of the Supply of Money

-M4 is an expansion of M3 with the total deposits with the post office savings organisation.
+M4 is an expansion of M3 with the total deposits with the post office savings organization.
 It includes M3 besides total deposits with the post offices.
 Thus,

 M4 = Currency with Public + Demand deposits with Banks + Other deposits with the RBI + Time deposits with Banks + Total Deposits with Post Office